AndreiRoibu/AndreiRoibu.github.io/_portfolio/03-rolls-royce-market-dynamics.md

 ## Result

-My analysis clearly demonstrated a profitable, disruptive opportunity for hybrid-electric regional aircraft, with the following outcomes:
+My analysis demonstrated a profitable, disruptive opportunity for hybrid-electric regional aircraft, with the following outcomes:

 * **Enabled the launch of two new business lines (Regional & Advanced Air Mobility)** valued at over **\$840M annually**.
 * Design was validated by major industry partners, including Airbus, forming the foundation for one of the [2022 Airbus ZeroE concepts](https://www.airbus.com/en/innovation/energy-transition/hydrogen/zeroe-our-hydrogen-powered-aircraft).